ibm-cloud-docs/pattern-watson-speech-vision/resiliency-design.md

 ### High Availability for IBM Watsonx services and IBM Cloud Software as a Service (SaaS) services

-IBM Watson services, such as watsonx.ai, watsonx.data, watson Assistant for voice as well as IBM Cloud Speech to Text, IBM Cloud Text to Speech and Maximo Visual Inspection are highly available services by default with no single point of failure.
+IBM Watson services, such as watsonx.ai, watsonx.data, watson Assistant for voice as well as IBM Cloud Speech to Text, IBM Cloud Text to Speech  are highly available services by default with no single point of failure.
 This is achieved by leveraging IBM Cloud multi-zone regions.

 More generally, every IBM Cloud SaaS general availability (GA) offering is highly available with an SLA of 99,99%.